How to Build a Rock Star Team for Multifamily Investing

 Where Do You Fit In?

-You might to some extent fit all these needs but what you want to think about is, what part of this can I handle at a genius level?
+You might fit all these to some extent, but what you want to think about is, what part of this can I handle at a genius level?

 The key to building a ‘rock star’ team, not just any team is to figure out what part of this you can do at a very high level.
 Then surround yourself with others who can do their part also at genius level.